Four Magazines to Buy Before the Election

 No, the point of this article is to simply point out which magazines a shooter should buy preemptively, in case of a so-called, ‘high-capacity magazine’ ban.

-The first thing to wrap your mind around with this mental exercise, is that there is no set metric for what is, or isn’t a high-capacity magazine.
+The first thing to wrap your mind around with this mental exercise is that there is no set metric for what is, or isn’t a high-capacity magazine.
 It’s all up to the whim of politicians.
-New York residents discovered that the hard way, when their ridiculous 7-round magazine limit was put into effect.
+New York residents discovered that the hard way when their ridiculous 7-round magazine limit was put into effect.
 What this means for shooters, is that they should balance what mags they should stock up on based on value to others, and value to themselves.
-Which brings me to number 1.
+This brings me to our first magazine.

 Sure, they’re a bit ridiculous inside the 26, but in the model 19, they only protrude an inch or so from the magazine well.
-If you’re wondering why I don’t advocate simply buying Glock 19 mags, it’s because the 17’s magazine well only accommodate 17-and larger magazines.
+If you’re wondering why I don’t advocate simply buying Glock 19 mags, it’s because the 17’s mag well only accommodates 17-and larger magazines.

 Additionally, many pistol caliber carbines now feed from Glock magazines.
 So having a dozen of these on hand means safeguarding both an ample supply of pistol magazines for a very common handgun, and magazines for a carbine as well.
 Not to mention the fact that they’re not terribly expensive, and they normally outlast the shooter. – If your bank account can’t handle OEM or factory magazines, Korean mags are the next best thing, as current production SGM mags feature steel reinforcements like the originals.

 These magazines feature anti-tilt followers to provide more reliable feeding, and unlike aluminum or steel magazines, are much harder to crush.
-PMAG are available in a couple of different colors, but if a shooter wants something special, they should buy the sand-colored magazines.
-These can be easily dyed any shade of color imaginable with simple textile dye like RIT Dye.
+PMAGs are available in a couple of different colors, but if a shooter wants something special, they should buy sand-colored magazines.
+These can be easily dyed in any shade of color imaginable with simple textile dye like RIT Dye.